JaneJeon/objection-authorize/README.md

     res.send(user)
   })
   // for this request, you might want to only allow anonymous users to create an account,
-  // and filter its request body so that it doesn't write anything it's not supposed to (e.g. id/role) .post('/users', async (req, res) => {
+  // and prevent them from writing anything they're not allowed to (e.g. id/role) .post('/users', async (req, res) => {
     const user = await User.query()
       .authorize(req.user, null, {